gandroz/rl-taxi/README.md

 # Reinforcement Learning

-Some exploration scripts and notebooks into RL world with OpenAI/gym and Keras.
+Some exploration scripts and notebooks into RL world with OpenAI/gym and Keras or Pytorch.
 Keras-RL is also explored along with my proper DQN implementation.

 Usefull references